aaya-dinia/LinkedIN-Analysis/README.md

 ```
 ![image](https://user-images.githubusercontent.com/113764800/193474850-4a81a68f-fc92-442a-8581-5647e164280a.png)<br />

- "Connected On" indicates the date I connect to that person, I will convert that column into a date-time and visualize it with Plotly<br />
+ "Connected On" indicates the date I connect to that person, I will convert that column into a date-time and visualize it with Plotly :<br />
  ```
 connections_df ["Connected On"] = pd.to_datetime(connections_df ["Connected On"])
 connections_df ["Connected On"]
 ```
 ![image](https://user-images.githubusercontent.com/113764800/193475317-b8ea4be2-d64b-4ad4-a618-de3f42911690.png)

+## **Number of Connections**<br />
-## **Let's visualise our Number of Connections :**<br />
+Let's visualise our Number of Connections :
  ```
 connections_line = px.line(connections_df.groupby(by='Connected On').count().reset_index(),
                            x="Connected On",